billster45/ScienceCritAI/README.md

 ---

 ### [Effects of early, late and self-selected time-restricted eating on visceral adipose tissue and cardiometabolic health in participants with overweight or obesity: a randomized controlled trial](https://billster45.github.io/ScienceCritAI/Time_restricted_eating_adipose_summary_20250204_080218.html)
-**Why read this:** This paper is worth reading as it explores the impact of different time-restricted eating schedules on visceral adipose tissue and cardiometabolic health in individuals with overweight or obesity.
-The findings reveal that while there were no significant differences in visceral adipose tissue changes among the time-restricted eating groups compared to usual care, all groups experienced notable weight loss, with early time-restricted eating showing additional benefits in glucose homeostasis.
+**Why read this:** This randomized controlled trial explores the effects of different time-restricted eating (TRE) schedules on visceral adipose tissue and cardiometabolic health in individuals with overweight or obesity.
+Despite no significant differences in VAT changes among the TRE groups compared to usual care, all TRE participants experienced notable weight loss, with early TRE showing additional benefits in reducing subcutaneous adipose tissue and improving glucose homeostasis.

 **Date:** 2025-02-04